BambiCPT/Bookbot/README.md

 # Bookbot

-Bookbot is my first git project!
+Bookbot is used to provide a report of word count and letter count on any book/document.